-Make Instant Pot Apple Cinnamon Oatmeal without the dreaded burn signal.
-Loaded with apples, walnuts and cinnamon it is warm, cozy, super creamy and is ready in under 30 minutes.
+This Apple Cinnamon Oatmeal is made in the instant pot without the dreaded burn signal.
+Loaded with apples, walnuts and cinnamon, it is warm, cozy, ultra creamy, and is ready in under 30 minutes.

-With bites of sweet apples, warm cinnamon and crunchy walnuts this instant pot oatmeal is an absolutely delicious way to start the day!
-Oatmeals are comforting, hearty, filling, satisfying and keeps you full until lunch like this quinoa porridge.
+With bites of sweet apples, warm cinnamon, and crunchy walnuts, this apple cinnamon oatmeal is an absolutely delicious way to start the day!
+Oatmeals are comforting, hearty, filling, satisfying, and keep you full until lunch, like the carrot oatmeal or quinoa porridge.

-There is no need to stand by the stove making sure it doesn't spill over.
+There is no need to stand by the stove, making sure it doesn't spill over.
 Just set it and let the pressure cooker work its magic!
-It comes out perfectly light and fluffy every time.
+It comes out perfectly light and fluffy every time, like the instant pot quinoa recipe.

 Jump to: